idkaaa/cs-6750-hci-sp22-public/required-readings/week-13.md

 Topic: authors argue that cognition is more of a property of interaction than a property of the human mind and that reductionist approaches to examine human minds are not as informative for information visualization design.

+InfoVis: the use of computer-supported, interactive, visual representations of abstract data to amplify cognition

+  Important dimensions: representation, interaction (both well studied), and cognition (less studied)

+Distributed cognition:

+  tools amplify cognition

+  fundamental assumption is that cognition is information processing inside the brain

+  research is primarily based on a framework that models human information processing as a three-stage perception-cognition-action process

+  Hutchins argues memory isn't amplified instead we use a different set of cognitive skills

+  It's a mistake to isolate a human from the environment while looking for cognitive properties.

 ## The aware home: A living laboratory for ubiquitous computing research

 - [Notes Source](https://github.com/stevenxchung/OMSCS-Notes/tree/master/CS%206750%20-%20HCI/Required%20Reading)